-If you're feeding your cat a balanced diet of pet food high in nutrients, chances are you don't have to worry about whether they're getting enough vitamin E. A fat-soluble vitamin, vitamin E provides a host of benefits to a cat.
-While humans can actually experience vitamin E toxicity from overdoing it with a dietary supplement, creating an increased risk of bleeding, this is not a danger in cats.
+If you're feeding your cat a balanced diet of pet food high in nutrients, chances are you don't have to worry about whether they're getting enough vitamin E. We spoke with Dr. Shagufta Mulla, a veterinarian with a DVM degree from Colorado State University with 20 years of experience as a small animal veterinarian, to learn how a fat-soluble vitamin, vitamin E provides a host of benefits to a cat.
+"Humans can actually get vitamin E toxicity by over supplementing themselves and this creates an increased risk of bleeding," says Dr. Mulla.
+However, his is not a danger in cats.

 What are the benefits of antioxidants for cats?